 In Grades 6-8, WIS teachers continue to put an emphasis on inquiry and on helping students make connections with other disciplines and the world beyond the school walls.
 The Middle School academic program encourages students to explore, to connect, to empathize, and to create.

 Middle School students take seven core subjects each year (technology skills are integrated into these courses and enhanced through the 1:1 iPad program) and one elective.
 The seven core subjects are: English; second language (French or Spanish); mathematics; science; humanities (history and geography combined); physical education/health; and arts (visual art/music).
-Differentiated instruction takes place in each classroom; for Grades 7 and 8, some students may be placed in advanced mathematics.
+Differentiated instruction takes place in each classroom.

 |Grade 6 Curriculum||Grade 7 Curriculum||Grade 8 Curriculum|